Raging on, Thomas Fire becomes fifth largest in California history

 However, the Thomas Fire has far surpassed the damage of the other blazes.
 It has threatened 18,000 homes and sent 95,000 residents fleeing, officials said.
 It has already destroyed nearly 800 structures and damaged 187 others, according to Cal Fire.

-The Santa Barbara County Sheriff's Office issued evacuation orders on Sunday for the area spanning Buena Vista Drive to Toro Canyon Road from SR-192 north to Camino Cielo.
+In Santa Barbara, the county sheriff's office issued evacuation orders on Sunday for the area spanning Buena Vista Drive to Toro Canyon Road from SR-192 north to Camino Cielo.
 Authorities also issued mandatory evacuation orders for localities in Ventura County, including the City of Ventura, Ojai, Rose Valley, and the unincorporated area of Fillmore.

 Officials said fire weather could set off more blazes in the region, particularly the Santa Barbara communities of Montecito and Summerland.
 Gusty Santa Ana winds could push the blaze west and very low fuel moistures, which indicates fire potential, along with high temperatures and low humidity could ignite potential fires on the west and north sides, authorities said.